What's the problem?

 Corner-Perimeter Distance

-Here is a slightly similar problem.
+Here is a related problem.

 What do you think is the average distance between the center and any point 'inside' the unit square?